LampicJ15/Kafka-COnnect-Transforms/README.md

-# kafka-connect-transform

-## Single message transforms for Kafka Connect
+# Kafka Connect [SMT 4 NeoCDC]
+**Kafka single message transforms that handle the Neo4j CDC format**

 This is a collection of Single Message Transforms for Kafka Connect.
 So far it contains:
 * FilterTransform

 ### FilterTransform

-This transformer will check if the given *field* contains the given *fieldValue*.
-If the condition is **false** the kafka record message is filtered, otherwise nothing changes.
+This transformer filters the incoming CDC records from Neo4j.
+It checks if the record is about a node or a relationship change and then compares the defined record fields values with the given labels.
+It passes the record if the given field contains the given labels, otherwise it filters it (returns a `null`).

 #### Coniguration and parameters
-You have to add the FilterTransformer **JAR** to the *KAFKA CONNECT* plugin path (*/usr/share/kafka/plugins*).
+First you have to add the FilterTransformer **JAR** to the *KAFKA CONNECT* plugin path (*/usr/share/kafka/plugins*).

 Name | Description | Type | Valid values | Importance
 ---- | ----------- | ---- | ------------ | ------------